 "Do you actually fancy me?"
 I say, a little more frozen in place than I'd like.
 "Is that why you're enjoying this so much?"

 "Oh, stop stalling.
 Do you fancy me or not?"

-His eyes seem to wink.
 "Why do you want to know?
-Do you care if I do?"
+Do you care if I fancy you?"

 "But you don't really want to know."
-The entrancing lilt of his smile move a little closer.
+The entrancing lilt of his smile moves a little closer.
 "Most people don't want to know because they're afraid of rejection.
-But you... prefer the mystery."
+But you... you prefer the mystery."
 At the last syllable, I can feel his lips brush mine.

 "Don't assume," I utter, barely audible.
 "It's lethal."

 Appy's voice booms over the speakers, jolting me away.
-Humming from adrenaline, I nearly stumble, but Albus' grip holds me steady and keeps me under the cloak.
+Albus' grip holds me steady and keeps me under the cloak.

 I squeeze my eyes shut and open them again.
 The first thing I see is Appy's laughing friends pushing her toward the podium.